mmohsen/html5slate/README.md

 ## Usage
 Open `slate.html` in an html5 capable browser.
 When you're ready, click **Clap** button.
 That's it :-)

+Optionally, you may fill the slate board as desired.

 ## Known issues:
 Sometimes the first clap is out of sync due to a delay in loading audio object.
 Simply click the Clap button a couple of times to sync.